Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

 The following theorem specifies a necessary and sufficient condition for the existence of an informative equilibrium, which is proven in a similar manner to Theorem~\ref{thm:LogConcaveOneSidedExistence}.

-\begin{thm} \begin{enumerate} \item[(i)] For a source that has a log-concave density with a support on $[m_L,\infty)$ for some $m_L\in\mathbb{R}$ and has a mean $\mathbb{E}[M]=\mu$, the only equilibrium is non-informative if $2b\leq -(\mu-m_L)$.
-Otherwise, there exists a unique equilibrium with two bins. \item[(ii)] For a source that has a log-concave density with a support on $(-\infty,m_U]$ for some $m_U\in\mathbb{R}$ and has a mean $\mathbb{E}[M]=\mu$, the only equilibrium is non-informative if $2b\geq (m_U-\mu)$.
-Otherwise, there exists a unique equilibrium with two bins. \end{enumerate} \end{thm}
+\begin{theorem} \begin{enumerate} \item[(i)] For a source that has a log-concave density with a support on $[m_L,\infty)$ for some $m_L\in\mathbb{R}$ and has a mean $\mathbb{E}[M]=\mu$, the only equilibrium is non-informative if $2b\leq -(\mu-m_L)$.
+Otherwise, there exists an (unique) equilibrium with two bins. \item[(ii)] For a source that has a log-concave density with a support on $(-\infty,m_U]$ for some $m_U\in\mathbb{R}$ and has a mean $\mathbb{E}[M]=\mu$, the only equilibrium is non-informative if $2b\geq (m_U-\mu)$.
+Otherwise, there exists an (unique) equilibrium with two bins. \end{enumerate} \end{theorem}

 \begin{proof} See Section~\ref{ProofLogConcaveNoninformative}. \end{proof}